MetLife wins challenge to gov't as judge removes threat tag

 WASHINGTON (AP) — MetLife has won a major legal challenge to the government's policy for preventing another financial crisis, as a federal judge tossed out its designation by regulators that its failure would pose a threat to the financial system.

-MetLife Inc., the largest U.S. insurance company by assets, took the government to court more than a year ago to appeal its labeling by the Financial Stability Oversight Council as "systemically important" and requiring stricter supervision.
-That meant regulators deemed MetLife to be so big and entwined with the financial system that it could threaten the economy if it collapsed.
+MetLife Inc., the largest U.S. insurance company by assets, took the government to court more than a year ago to appeal its labeling by the Financial Stability Oversight Council as "systemically important."
+That means regulators deemed MetLife to be so big and entwined with the financial system that it could threaten the economy if it collapsed.

-U.S. District Judge Rosemary Collyer issued an order Wednesday removing the designation of New York-based MetLife.
+U.S. District Judge Rosemary Collyer issued an order Wednesday removing the designation of MetLife.

 The government has the right to appeal.
 The Treasury Department said in a statement it "will continue to defend the council's designations process vigorously."